njuneau/robotaxeskitten/README.rst

 -----------------

 This is a reimplementation of the very famous game "robotfindskitten" by Leonard Richardson.
-The goal of the game is pretty simple - you are a robot, and you must find kitten.
+The goal of the game is pretty simple - you are robot, and you must find kitten.
 But, as you must know, there are a lot of things in this world that are not kitten.
-Hence, you must touch the items on the screen to know if it's kitten or not kitten.
+Hence, robot must touch the items on the screen to know if it's kitten or not kitten.

 Robot Axes Kitten lets you play in the comfort of your browser.
 Use the arrow keys or the WASD keys to move robot.

+Please note, there are no actual kitten axing as the name could suggest.
+Robot is not in the axing business - only in kitten finding.

 Building robotaxeskitten
 -----------------

-You will need the HaXe compiler (http://haxe.org/) in order to compile the project.
-Once it is installed, open a terminal in the project's root folder and run "haxe build.hxml".
+You will need the haXe compiler (http://haxe.org/) in order to compile the project.
+Once it is installed, open a terminal in the project's root folder.
+Create an "out" folder and run "haxe build.hxml".
 This should generate the Javascript file.
 Once compilation is complete, open "html/index.html" to play the game.

 Your very own robot toolbox!
 -----------------